Nightmares, Night Terrors and Sleepwalking

 Nightmares

 Nightmares and night terrors are different entities that are commonly confused by parents.
 A nightmare is a scary or disturbing dream that occurs during REM sleep.
 One out of every four children experiences these at least weekly.
 Nightmares happen frequently in preschoolers and peak between the ages of 6 and 10.
-Often preschoolers, who are yet not fully able to distinguish between dreams and reality, will be anxious about these bad dreams and may resist going back to sleep.
+Often preschoolers, who are not yet fully able to distinguish between dreams and reality, will be anxious about these bad dreams and may resist going back to sleep.
 Nightmares generally occur in the second half of the night, commonly between 4 and 6 AM.
 Unlike with night terrors, your child will fully awaken after a nightmare and may come to you seeking comfort and reassurance.
-Your child will usually be able to remember at least parts the dream and may be able to tell you why it was scary.
+Your child will usually be able to remember at least parts of the dream and may be able to tell you why it was scary.
 Nightmares may be precipitated by frightening or overly stimulating events that occur before bedtime.
-Stress or anxiety provoking events during the day are also associated with nightmares, as are some medications.
+Stress or anxiety-provoking events during the day are also associated with nightmares, as are some medications.
 It is possible your child will have the same nightmare repeatedly.

-If your child wakes after a nightmare, they may require assistance from you to calm themselves and return to sleep.
+If your child wakes after a nightmare, he may require assistance from you to calm himself and return to sleep.
 If you hear your child awaken, go to her as soon as possible.
 Offer a hug and some quiet reassurance that she is safe and that you will not let anything harm her.
 You may need to remind her that dreams are not reality.
 Encourage your child to tell you about the dream and what was frightening about it.
 Asking your child to think of an alternative, happier ending to the dream is a helpful strategy.
 Nightlights, comfort objects and white noise may ease your child’s transition back to bed.

 Night Terrors